Lucario4LyfeYT/RAFLAB/README.md

 # RAFLAB

+Since RAFLAB is still under devolpment, I'm not releasing it as I want to fix some of the issues it has first

+RAFLAB was made by me (qkms) and liamriley101

 RAFLAB (Recreate Avatar From Loaded Asset Bundle)

 RAFLAB lets you take a vrca loaded asset bundle from FACS01 load bundle (https://github.com/FACS01-01/FACS_Utilities) and make get it to project state without ripping it with an asset ripper.